curl/everything-curl/http-cookies.md

 ### New cookie session

-Instead of telling curl when a session ends, in order to flush session cookies and with this basically signal to the server that we are starting a new session, curl features an option that lets the user decide when a new session begins.
+Instead of telling curl when a session ends, curl features an option that lets the user decide when a new session *begins*.

-A new cookie session means that all the session cookies will be thrown away.
+A new cookie session means that all the old session cookies will be thrown away.
 It is the equivalent of closing a browser and starting it up again.

 Tell curl a new cookie session starts by using `-j, --junk-session-cookies`: